 The Bimini twist is the strongest knot for forming a loop in heavy monofilament.
 Big game anglers use it to form a double line to which the leader is attached.
 IGFA Angling rules allow a double line up to 30 feet and this can allow extra pressure to be applied to a big blue marlin or bluefin tuna once a few turns of double line are wound onto the reel.
 Alternative knots which can be used are the the Aussie plait or the Spider hitch for light tackle applications.

-1) Begin by making a loop and twist the line at least 20 times.
 Depending on the length you wish to make the double, two people may be required.

 2) Alternately, you may attach the double to something (use a cleat or a rod in a holder and place the line over the rod butt) if another pair of hands is not available.
 In this case stand inside the loop facing away from the rod, and towards the knot.
 Be careful of line damage at the end of the double if you do use this method.